We help victims throughout the state of Indiana.

 When Is Misdiagnosis Malpractice?

 The human body is complicated.
 Medical diagnosis can be challenging since different people can experience the same symptoms but have different diagnoses.
 Both you and your doctor want to figure out the right diagnosis so that you can work together on a treatment plan.
 Unfortunately, misdiagnosis happens, but it is not always a case for malpractice.
-These are the factors that make a misdiagnosis, malpractice.
+These are the factors that identify a misdiagnosis as malpractice.

 Many cases of malpractice that include a misdiagnosis come with a serious injury.
 The wrong diagnosis can mean that you do not receive the treatment you need, or, in some cases, any treatment at all.